Sofinaye/Capstone/README.md

 # 📖  Personal Portfolio <a name="about-project"></a>

-**Personal portfolio** is a static portfolio website.
+**Cap stone project** is a static portfolio website.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-The portfolio is built with html, css, javascript and linter configration with git workflow.
+The Capstone project is built with html, css, javascript and linter configration with git workflow.

 <details>
   <summary>Client</summary>